SSWConsulting/SSW.Rules.Content/rules/architectural-decision-records/rule.md

 * Decision Drivers
 * Options and Pros/Cons

-## What are the dangers of not documenting important decisions?
+## ⚠️ The dangers of not documenting important decisions

 1. Lack of transparency and communication
 2. Loss of intellectual property